-Task 1: Solo theatre piece (HL only)
+Task 1: Solo Theatre Piece (HL only)

-Students at HL research a theatre theorist they have not previously studied, identify an aspect(s) of theory and create and present a solo theatre piece (lasting 4-7 minutes maximum) that demonstrates the practical application of this theory to a theatre piece for an audience.
+Students at HL research a theatre theorist they have not previously studied and identify one or more aspects of that theorist's work.
+They then create and perform a solo piece (4-7 minutes) that applies the theorist's ideas in practice.